 Following practice, we’ll enjoy an organic and delicious breakfast followed by free time for exploring, going out for a stand-up paddle, making new friends, or lounging at the beach or pool.
 Your freshly sourced lunch will be waiting for you after your morning adventures.

-A couple of the days we’ll go on amazing and unique excursions like exploring Old Havana with a guide, taking a day trip to the gorgeous mountainous region of Cuba with a tour of an organic farm and a special yoga practice on an old 17th century plantation.
-Another day we will visit Hemingway’s Finca Vigia residence.
+A couple of the days we’ll go on amazing and unique excursions like exploring Old Havana together with a local English-speaking guide.
+We will take an excursion trip to the gorgeous mountainous region of Cuba and the small town of Vinales known for its organic cigar plantations.
+Another day you have the option to visit Hemingway’s Finca Vigia residence.
 We’ll also enjoy ample down time at our hidden tropical paradise Playa Del Este where our retreat center is located.